 Pull-ups are one of the most common and most effective exercises, performed to strengthen and build the upper body.
 Extremely famous when it comes to military training, this exercise is otherwise performed incorrectly by many.

 To perform this exercise, hang on a bar using your palms, with your hands apart (shoulder-width).
-Keep your legs crossed.
 With the strength of your hands, pull yourself upwards (towards the bar), till your chin and the bar are aligned.
 Then slowly lower yourself back to the starting position.
 Repeat the same, eight times in three sets.

 To perform this exercise, come to a squatted position.
-Take one foot in front and jump into the air, as high as you can.
-Switch your legs in the air.
-While landing, you must be in a squatted position with the other foot in front.
-Without any break, jump back into the air again.
-Repeat the same 10 times in 3 sets or 15 times in 4 sets.
+Jump into the air, as high as you can.
+While landing, you must be in a squatted position.
+Repeat the exercise 10 times in 3 sets or 15 times in 4 sets.

 This exercise works on your lower back and helps in strengthening the spine.

 To perform this exercise, lie on an exercising mat facing the ground.
 Keep your toes on the ground so that your heals are raised.
 Place your hands under your chest with palms touching the mat.

 Then gradually straighten your arms so your chest, shoulders and head are raised.
 Keep your hips touching the ground, so your back forms an arched shape.
 Hold yourself in this position for 5 seconds and relax.
 Repeat the same 8 to 10 times.

 To perform this exercise, be in a table-top position, facing the floor and palms, toes and knees touching the floor.
 Keep your back in normal position and palms in line, under your shoulders.